 You can benchmark over time once you’ve called through sufficient data to assess list quality, response and so on.
 If you’ve got several callers, you can benchmark them against each other.
 There’s nothing like a bit of competition to push up performance.

 Telemarketing can be monotonous.
 And, callers can become stale.
 So, try to provide variety if at all possible.
 Could callers change emphasis every so often?
 Are there different messages they could use?
 Could they call into a different sector or decision maker role with a different approach?
 Could they do some work on LinkedIn to warm up calls?
 Whilst getting familiar with the pitch helps familiarity and reduces the chance of sounding over-scripted, it can sap energy over time.
 So, try to freshen things up every so often to prevent your callers from feeling they’re heading down a blind alley.

 Other Marketing Support

 A cold call is essentially…..cold.
 Could that be balanced by other marketing to warm up the lead?
 Do you do events after which they could make calls to leads from the event?
-Do you do email campaigns where telemarketers could call people that opened the email or clicked through?
-Do you use a tool to track who’s on your website that your callers could follow up?
+Are you using email campaigns where telemarketers could call people that opened the email or clicked through?
+Could you use a tool to track who’s on your website that your callers could follow up?
 Do you do webinars after which the team might follow up leads?